 King Noah sent his men to get Abinadi so he could kill him, but they could not find him.
 After two years Abinadi came back among the people.

 • Why did the Lord wait two years before sending Abinadi back?
 To give the people time to repent.

 But the people had not repented.
-Abinadi told them because they did not repent they would be smitten with bondage, afflictions, famine and pestilence.
+Because they did not repent, Abinadi told them they would be smitten with bondage, afflictions, famine, and pestilence.
 He also said they would be utterly destroyed if they did not then change their ways.